particle-iot/docs/src/content/tutorials/integrations/google-cloud-platform.md

 ## Example Use Cases

+*We are in need of more example use cases for this integration.
+Please help us improve this tutorial by <a href="https://github.com/spark/docs/blob/master/src/content/tutorials/integrations/google-cloud-platform.md" target="_blank">contributing to this page</a>.
+We will shower you with kudos and smiley emojis!*

 ### Storing Data in a Datastore Database

 One relatively universal application of the Particle & Google Cloud Platform integration is the ability to store